ongr-archive/ConnectionsBundle/Resources/doc/sync/descriptors/descriptors.rst

 Descriptors
 ===========

-Sql descriptors are special classes that tell extractor which fields/tables to watch for changes.
+Extraction descriptors are special classes that tell extractor which fields/tables to watch for changes.

 By default, all services tagged with a ``{ name: ongr_connections.extraction_descriptor }`` are added to a single service called ``ongr_connections.sync.extraction_collection``, which later on can be passed as a parameter for